Installation

 DQX installation as a Tool in a Databricks Workspace

 If you install DQX via PyPI and use it purely as a library, you don’t need to pre-install DQX in the workspace.
-However, installing DQX in the workspace offers additional benefits, such as profiling jobs/workflows, a pre-configured dashboard, and convenient configuration management.
+However, installing DQX in the workspace offers additional benefits such as profiling and quality checker workflows allowing for no-code quality checking, a pre-configured dashboard, and convenient configuration management.

 Authenticate Databricks CLI